 Dancing with your baby will also get your heart rate going and hopefully burn a few calories along the way too!
 An extra bonus!

 It’s good for baby’s stomach muscles to practise doing little sit ups.
 I used to sir opposite Dexter on the floor while he laid on his back.
 I would then pull him towards me using his arms until he was in a sitting position, then gently lay him back down.

 This is a great activity to do while singing ‘Row Row Row Your Boat’.
 You can both sway backwards and forwards to the rhythm of the nursery rhyme.

 Sing nursery rhymes with teddies

 My new favourite game!
-I collect all of Dexter’s teddies and we sing the nursery rhymes together.
-For example, Old MacDonald.
-I collect all of Dexter’s animals and use them to dance around while I sing.
-So yeah, Old MacDonald has an elephant and a bear on his farm now too.
+I collect all of baby’s teddies and we sing nursery rhymes together.
+For example, for Old MacDonald I would collect all of Dexter’s animals and use them to dance around while I sing.

 Related Post: How To Get Tummy Time to Work For You

 A swing is a great investment for the first few months.
 It gives you somewhere to place them while you take a shower or try and cook some food.